tidepool-org/octopus/README.md

 The purpose of this API is to provide the framework for queries against the Tidepool platform.

-The first version of this API will be largely a fa&cedille;ade, designed to mimic the eventual API but with a tightly constrained set of functionality.
+The first version of this API will be largely faked, designed to mimic the eventual API but with a tightly constrained set of functionality.

+The version that was originally created was specified to do a simple query against the data stream to return the date and time of the last known data item for a given device.
+The next version will also include a constrained version of a general-purpose query API.

-Here is what we expect to do for the first version:
+Here is what we expect to implement for the next version:

+## Status

+    GET /status

+Returns 200 and OK if the status is good, 500 if the data store is unreachable.

+## Last Entry for a user

+    GET /upload/lastentry/{userid}

+Returns 200 and an ISO8601 timestamp of the last data record for a given userid.

+## Last Entry for a user's device

+    GET /upload/lastentry/{userid}/{deviceid}

+Returns 200 and an ISO8601 timestamp of the last data record for a given userid / deviceid combination.

 ## Query submission

-To submit a query, POST to:

-/query
+    POST /query

 where the body of the post is the query text.
 You must use a standard Tidepool authentication token in the headers.